-The location and general plan for the proposed work are shown on the enclosed sheets 1 through 5 of 5.
+The location and general plan for the proposed work are shown on the enclosed sheets 1 through 5 of 5

-Cultural Resources.
-ArDOT staff archeologists will review topographic maps, the National Register of Historic Places, and other data on reported sites in the area.
+CULTURAL RESOURCES: ARDOT staff archeologists will review topographic maps, the National Register of Historic Places, and other data on reported sites in the area.
 The FHWA will be the lead agency for coordination with all associated Native American Nations and tribal governments.
 The District Engineer invites responses to this public notice from Native American Nations or tribal governments; Federal, State, and local agencies; historical and archeological societies; and other parties likely to have knowledge of or concerns with historic properties in the area.

-Endangered Species.
-Our preliminary determination is that the proposed activity will not affect listed Endangered Species or their critical habitat.
+ENDANGERED SPECIES: The Corps has performed an initial review of the application, the U.S. Fish and Wildlife Service (USF&WS) Information for Planning and Consultation (IPaC) to determine if any threatened, endangered, proposed, or candidate species, as well as the proposed and final designated critical habitat may occur in the vicinity of the proposed project.
+Based on this initial review, the Corps has made a preliminary determination that the proposed project will not affect any listed species or critical habitat.
 A copy of this notice is being furnished to the U.S. Fish and Wildlife Service and appropriate state agencies and constitutes a request to those agencies for information on whether any listed or proposed-to-be-listed endangered or threatened species may be present in the area which would be affected by the proposed activity.
+Pursuant to Section 7 ESA, any required consultation with the Service(s) will be conducted in accordance with 50 CFR part 402.
+The Federal Highway Administration (FHWA) is the lead Federal agency for ESA consultation for the proposed action.
+Any required consultation will be completed by ARDOT acting on behalf of the FHWA.